-You will spend 50% of your learning time in a clinical placement learning what it is like to work within the modern NHS, developing clinical knowledge, skills and confidence as a key member of the professional healthcare team.
+You will spend 50% of your learning time in a practice learning environment gaining insight into what it is like to work within the modern health service, developing clinical knowledge, skills and confidence as a key member of the professional healthcare team.

-We have excellent working relationships with local NHS Trusts in Greater Manchester and the north-west, and you will undertake a range of practice placements in both community and hospital settings.
+We have excellent working relationships with local NHS Trusts in Greater Manchester and the north-west.

-See the nursing placements page for more information.
+See the practice learning page for more information.